mostlycloudysky/multi-region-failover/README.md

-# Multi-Region Kinesis Firehose Failover Simulation
+# Multi-Region AWS Kinesis Streams Failover Simulation

 ## Overview
 This project demonstrates how to simulate a failover scenario for AWS Kinesis and Firehose using LocalStack.
 The setup involves: